smileart/hash_remapper/README.md

 ## Contributing

-Initial version of this lib was written in pair with [@bronislav](https://github.com/bronislav), so thank him for invaluabale contribution and help.
+Initial version of this lib was written in pair with [@bronislav](https://github.com/bronislav), so thank him for the invaluable contribution and help.

 Bug reports and pull requests are welcome on GitHub at https://github.com/smileart/hash_remapper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.